marcus-j-davies/nvr-js/README.md

 # nvr-js

 NVR JS is a simple, very lightweight and efficient CCTV NVR based on Node JS.
-its primarily aimd for 24/7 recording and live viewing.
+its primarily aimed for 24/7 recording and live viewing.

 Under the hood it uses ffmpeg, node js, websockets and sqlite, all wrapped in a web based user interface.
 The NVR has an API that allows to create events and timestamp them on the 24/7 recordings.